akohsa/BEAS/README.md

 ## Default Network Configuration:

-The application uses the sample network 'basic-network' which bootstraps the following instances:
+The default application uses the HyperLedger Test network which bootstraps the following instances:

 1. 1 Orderer
 2. 1 Certifying Authority